The Homecoming: Critical response

-Often considered to be a highly ambiguous, an enigmatic, and for some even a cryptic play, The Homecoming has been the subject of extensive critical debate since it premiered.
+Often considered to be ambiguous, enigmatic, cryptic, The Homecoming has been the subject of extensive critical debate since it premiered.
 According to many critics, it exposes issues of sex and power in a realistic yet aesthetically stylised manner.

 Surveying Pinter's career on the occasion of the 40-anniversary Broadway production of the play at the Cort Theatre in The New Yorker, the critic John Lahr describes the impact of experiencing it: "'The Homecoming' changed my life.
 Before the play, I thought words were just vessels of meaning; after it, I saw them as weapons of defence.
 Before, I thought theatre was about the spoken; after, I understood the eloquence of the unspoken.
 The position of a chair, the length of a pause, the choice of a gesture, I realised, could convey volumes."